syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

-ILookUpObjectListInterface - ILookUpObjectList is the wrapper for this list of objects that may appear in a droplist.
+ILookUpObjectListInterface - ILookUpObjectList is the wrapper for this list of objects that may appear in a drop list.

 {% highlight c# %}